jaseknighter/semiconductor/README.md

 this mod will work with just a single norns (e.g. to take advantage of the macro controls)

 ## todo
-* fix bugs
+* fix bugs and cleanup code
-  * some types of params (e.g. fileselect and trigger) may not work properly
+  * some types of params (e.g. fileselect) may appear in the mod's `PLAYERS >` menu, but will not work
   * other issues not yet uncovered
-* add more control interfaces (e.g. a lorenz param controller)
+* add additional macro control interfaces for (e.g. a lorenz param controller)